Trademark Service Mark Application: Everything You Need to Know

 Much of the trademark and service mark application is simple, but if you're unsure of how to file for your particular business, consult a professional trademark attorney.

 If you need help filling out a trademark or service mark application, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.